nylas/nylas-mail/examples/N1-Composer-Translate/README.md

 ## Translate

-A sample package for Nylas Mail that is translates draft text to other languages using the Yandex Translation API.
+A sample package for N1 that is translates draft text to other languages using the Yandex Translation API.

 #### To build documentation (the manual way):